Learn how budget optimization, objectives, optimization goals, and bidding affect performance

 The placement and device widget shows you exactly where your ads perform best: on which device, what operating system, and which placement.

-☝️For the account in the screenshot above, we can see the performance across devices and systems more or less corresponds to the spend:
+☝️For the account in the screenshot above, we have left the metric as “ROAS” and can see the performance across devices and systems more or less corresponds to the spend:

-You want the numbers to be as close to each other as possible and allocate budgets away from the poor-performing device/system to the one performing better to reach this spend-performance equilibrium.
-In the above example, we may think about slightly reducing the budget for desktop and Android to get even closer to this equilibrium.
+You want the spend and revenue percentage to be as close to each other as possible and allocate budgets away from the poor-performing device/system to the one performing better to reach this spend-performance equilibrium.
+In the above example, we may think about slightly reducing the budget for desktop to get even closer to this equilibrium.

 In the above screenshot, we have switched to the “Breakdown View”.
 Here we can see which placement is performing best in terms of spend to ROAS.
 We can see that our Instagram Feed on iOS has the highest spend, but not the best performance.
-In fact Facebook Stories on iOS, but the spend is second to lowest in this view.
+The top performing placement is Facebook Stories on iOS, but the spend is second to lowest in this view.
 Based on what we see here, we may look to shift some of the spend towards this better-performing channel.

 Now we need to take a look at how this budget is being optimized.